-In 2018, Ormat-owned power plant facilities generated 5.857.963 MWh of electricity.
-Note that the reported electricity offset recorded by Ormat such as conventional fossil fuel-based of emissions in the geothermal and

-Ormat has sold to power producers have an installed base of more than 1,700 MW.
+In 2018, Ormat-owned power plant facilities generated 5,857,963 MWh of electricity.
+Note that the reported electricity offset recorded by Ormat such as conventional fossil fuel-based only the emissions that were avoided in 2018.
+Ormat's contribution to global GHG mitigation is strengthened through the avoidance of emissions in the geothermal and recovered energy power plants that Ormat has sold to power producers and utilities over the years, which have an installed base of more than 1.700 MW.